gantech/OpenFAST/docs/source/dev/cppapi/index.rst

-The mapping of loads and deflections to the actuator points is performed in the :class:`OpenFOAM` module in OpenFAST.
+The mapping of loads and deflections to the actuator points is performed in the :class:`ExternalInflow` module in OpenFAST.

 Test for mapping procedure